 Images: Top Row Left via Happy Wed | Top Row Right via The Knot | Second Row Left via Love My Dress | Second Row Right via Etsy | Third Row Left via Etsy (as before) | Third Row Right - Blooms of Navy Hair Combs by Glitzy Secrets |Fourth Row Right via Celebration Society | Bottom Row Left via Mod Wedding | Bottom Row Right via I Heart Flowers

 Who said your ‘something blue’ had to be pale?
 Jewellery or hair accessories with deep blue gemstones is a chic take on this bridal tradition, and will match perfectly with a navy and silver wedding theme.
-Try Glitzy Secrets’ Blooms of Navy Hair Combs or Moonlight Shimmer range for gorgeous navy accessories – they make fantastic presents for bridesmaids, too.
+Try Glitzy Secrets’ Blooms of Navy Hair Combs or Moonlight Shimmer range for gorgeous navy blue hair accessories – they make fantastic presents for bridesmaids, too.

 There are plenty of ways you can approach navy and silver wedding decorations, depending on your style as a couple.
 If you love glitz and glam, then play up the metallic aspects of your theme with plenty of glitter and sparkles.
 Opt for silver glitter accents on your stationery and place cards, and liberally sprinkle silver crystals or table confetti amongst the mercury glass tea light holders on your tables.